 Romania harmonized its national sanitary-veterinary requirements and export certificates with the legislation developed at EU level.
 As a member of the EU, Romania requires that U.S. certifying agents use these EU standard formats.
-Export certificates must be in English or the Romanian language.
+Export certificates must be drawn up in English or the official language of Romania, which is Romanian.
 The certificates must be issued before the consignment leaves the control of the competent authority of the United States.

 Romanian authorities are responsible for enforcing EU legislation through inspection of imported goods and the accompanying certificates.
-The competence on health certificates for live animals and animal and non-animal origin food products is the National Sanitary Veterinary and Food Safety Authority (ANSVSA), while the competence on phytosanitary certificates is the Ministry of Agriculture and Rural Development (MARD).
+The competence on health certificates for live animals and animal and non-animal origin food products lays is of the National Sanitary Veterinary and Food Safety Authority (ANSVSA), while the competence on phytosanitary certificates is of the Ministry of Agriculture and Rural Development (MARD).